 - Time the number of seconds until you feel the first definite desire to breathe, or the first stresses of your body urging you to breathe.
-These sensations may include the need to swallow or a constriction of the airways.
-You may also feel the first involuntary contractions of your breathing muscles in your abdomen or throat as the body gives the message to resume breathing.
-(Note that BOLT is not a measurement of how long you can hold your breath but simply the time it takes for your body to react to a lack of air.)
+These sensations may include the need to swallow, or a constriction of the airways.
+You may also feel the first involuntary contractions of your breathing muscles in your abdomen or throat, as your body gives the message to resume breathing.
+The BOLT is not a measurement of how long you can hold your breath, but simply the time it takes for your body to react to a lack of air.

 - Release your nose, stop the timer, and breathe in through your nose.
 Your inhalation at the end of the breath hold should be calm.